sigasi/sigasi_insights/content/tech/preview.md

 # Feedback

 We welcome your feedback through the usual channels or the comments below.
-Note that comments on this page are cleared after each [official release](/releasenotes).
+Note that we clear the comments on this page after each [official release](/releasenotes).